 We are a worldwide network of people passionate about openness, and we use advocacy, technology and training to unlock information so everyone can benefit from open knowledge.

 Open knowledge is a cross-disciplinary endeavour and needs people with diverse skills and experience, and so we collaborate internally and externally to deliver the best results.
-A core strength of Open Knowledge International is that we can work well with both deeply technical and deeply specialist groups and bring them together with shared understanding for strong collaborations.
+A core strength of Open Knowledge Foundation is that we can work well with both deeply technical and deeply specialist groups and bring them together with shared understanding for strong collaborations.

 We work in the open wherever possible and practical, and all our tools and materials are released openly.
 Although we strive to be open in our work for reasons of efficiency, when being open conflicts with our ability to get things done we may not always choose to be open - it is more important that we have a positive impact through our work.